gotneb/manga_api/README.md

 ##  About
 This project uses a web scrapping tool to get all manga data.

+:warning: you may face some problemns using it.
+It's done yet.

 **API PATH** = [https://mangahoot.herokuapp.com/](https:/mangahoot.herokuapp.com/)

 ## Servers